-Reed Estes M.D. is a board-certified orthopaedic surgeon specializing in pediatric and adolescent sports medicine and orthopaedics.
-He specializes in all aspects of sports medicine, including arthroscopic and open procedures, as well as pediatric fracture care.
-He joins the OrthoSports Associates St. Vincent’s Birmingham campus after serving as the Chief of Sports Medicine at UAB and a team physician for UAB Athletics.
+Reed Estes M.D. is a board-certified orthopaedic surgeon specializing in pediatric/adolescent and young adult sports medicine and orthopaedics.
+He specializes in all aspects of sports medicine, including arthroscopic and open procedures, as well as pediatric and adult fracture care.
+He joined OrthoSports Associates St. Vincent’s Birmingham campus after serving as the Chief of Sports Medicine at UAB and a team physician for UAB Athletics for 8 years.

-Dr. Estes has a unique interest in sports medicine injuries in skeletally immature athletes and is the only fellowship-trained pediatric sports medicine specialist in the state.
+Dr. Estes has a unique interest in sports medicine injuries in skeletally immature athletes and is the only surgeon in the state with dedicated fellowship training in pediatric and adolescent sports medicine.
 Open growth plates are a common theme in his practice, and he is well-trained in the most advanced care for this special population.
 Procedural interests include shoulder and elbow, hip, knee, and ankle.

 Dr. Estes is a member of the American Academy of Orthopaedic Surgeons, the American Orthopaedic Society for Sports Medicine, the Arthroscopy Association of North America, and the International Association for Dance Medicine and Science.
 He has authored a multitude of published research papers and book chapters and acted as a reviewer for scientific journals.
 He is a consultant with large orthopaedic companies, developing surgical techniques and educational literature.
 Further, he holds a patent on a novel medical device used for cartilage regeneration.